centiservice/mats3/README.md

 There's a document going into details [here](docs/WhatIsMats.md), and for the rationale behind Mats [here](docs/RationaleForMats.md).

-Trying to describe Mats in short form, from several different angles:
+Description of what Mats is, in multiple short forms, from several different angles:

 ### A picture is worth...

 ![Standard Example Mats Flow](docs/img/StandardExampleMatsFlow-halfsize-pagescaled.svg)

 The above illustration can be viewed as REST-endpoints invoking other REST-endpoints, the dotted lines representing blocking waits on the other endpoints responses.
-Or it can be viewed as MATS Endpoints (light blue boxes) invoking other MATS Endpoints, the dotted lines representing the state which are "magically" present between the Stages (dark blue boxes) of the Endpoints, but which are passed along with the message envelopes.
+Or it can be viewed as Mats Endpoints (light blue boxes) invoking other Mats Endpoints, the dotted lines representing the state which are "magically" present between the Stages (dark blue boxes) of the Endpoints, but which are passed along with the message envelopes.
+The full execution from Initiator to Terminator is called a _Mats Flow_.

 Unit test code for this setup can be found [here](mats-api-test/src/test/java/io/mats3/api_test/stdexampleflow/Test_StandardExampleMatsFlow.java).

-### Better Inter Service Communication
+### Better Inter Service Communication with Messaging

 In a system made up of multiple services, e.g. a microservice architecture, asynchronous messaging gives many benefits compared to the more classical synchronous JSON-over-HTTP-based communications.

-Mats lets you use messaging without having to change your mental model of how to create inter service endpoints.
-For example:
+Mats lets you use messaging without having to massively change your mental model of how to create inter service

-1. Receive a request
-2. Validate some arguments
-3. Call a collaborating service
-4. Calculate some intermediate result
-5. Call another collaborating service
-6. Calculate the return values
-7. Return the result
+endpoints: You might code your Mats Endpoint to receive a request, invoke a few collaborating services, calculate the result based on values both from the request and the responses from the services you invoked, and then return the result.

 ### Multi-stage, message-based Endpoints

-A _Mats Endpoint_ may consist of multiple _Stages_, where each Stage is an independent consumer and producer of messages, consuming from a stage-specific queue on a message broker.
-The queue name is a direct mapping from the StageId, prefixed with (default) "mats.".
-The initial Stage's StageId is the EndpointId.
+A Mats Endpoint may consist of multiple _Stages_, where each Stage is an independent consumer and producer of messages, each stage consuming from a stage-specific queue on a message broker.
+The message queue name is simply a direct mapping from the StageId, prefixed with (default) "mats.".

 ### Invokable message-based Endpoints

 A Mats Endpoint's Stage may invoke another Mats Endpoint by issuing a Request-call (`processContext.request(..)`) targeting the EndpointId of the Endpoint you want to invoke.
-The current Stage's StageProcessor then goes back to listen for new messages on its queue.
-The Reply will be received by the Endpoint's next Stage.
+The Reply from this Request will be received by next Stage.

-### Messaging with a call stack!
+### Messaging with a call stack

 Invoked Mats Endpoints does not need to know who called them, they just return their result which is packaged up in a message called a Reply.
 The Stage that performs the invocation doesn't have to specify which StageId the Reply should go